-To make a monetary gift to the Muscarelle Museum of Art, proceed to the College of William & Mary giving page.
+To make a monetary gift to the Muscarelle Museum of Art, proceed to the William & Mary giving page.
 Gifts to the Muscarelle are available under the “I want to support” tab (use SEARCH function typing in “Muscarelle” to bring up options for giving to the Museum).

 Donations of Art

 The Muscarelle is a collecting institution, and as a university museum, we have a diverse collection to meet the needs of William & Mary and our community.
 You can learn more about works in the collection here.
-Should you wish to donate a work of art, the first step is to write a letter of inquiry to the Director, who is responsible for new acquisitions.
+Should you wish to donate a work of art, the first step is to write a letter of inquiry to the Interim Director, who is responsible for new acquisitions.
 Please include in your correspondence as much factual information about the artist and origin, an image and any history you know about the piece, including how it was acquired.
 Photographs of the proposed donation are encouraged.

 Please note that, while we do love to look at art, we do not offer any appraisal services.
 If you are looking for a professional appraisal, please refer to any of the reputable appraisal organizations.
 The Museum does not endorse any appraiser but the following organizations will lead you in the right direction to find an appraiser to meet your needs.

 American Society of Appraisers | P: 1.800.272.8258 | www.appraisers.org

 International Society of Appraisers | P: 1.312.981.6778 | www.isa-appraisers.org

 Appraisers Association of America | P: 1.212.889.5404 | www.appraisersassoc.org